bruin-data/ingestr/docs/supported-sources/facebook-ads.md

 URI parameters:

-- `access_token` is associated with the Business Facebook App.
+- `access_token` is associated with Business Facebook App.
 - `account_id` is associated with Ad manager.

-  Both are used for authentication with the Facebook Ads API.
+Both are used for authentication with Facebook Ads API.

-The URI is used to connect to the Facebook Ads API for extracting data.
+The URI is used to connect to Facebook Ads API for extracting data.

 ## Setting up a Facebook Ads Integration